IN THIS ARTICLE

 This is why the demand for designers who can build platforms and apps that factor in user experiences and interactions has grown so much over the past ten years and continues to surge in a city like New York.
 UX/UI designers themselves are being recognized for their valuable contributions—UX designer salaries frequently exceed $100,000; both startups and legacy companies are on UX designer hiring sprees; and those in UX/UI design roles are finally getting a seat at the upper management table.

-There’s no set path to becoming a UX/UI designer in New York, but below are some proven tips to get you closer toward that dream UX/UI design job.
+There’s no set path to becoming a UX/UI designer in New York, but below are some proven tips to get you closer toward that dream job in UX/UI design.

 In addition to having the most number of UX/UI design job openings in the country, New York City offers the most diverse range of opportunities.
 The city is uniquely positioned as a hub for multiple industries, all of which are actively hiring designers with expertise in digital experiences, user experience design, and user interface design.

 The types of UX/UI roles available also span the experience gamut.
 For example, New York companies HelloFresh, Public Goods, and Macy’s all recently posted job listings for junior UX designers (1-3 years of experience), while companies such as Peloton, ZocDoc, and the Meredith Corporation sought UX designers with at least 5+ years of experience.

 Many Silicon Valley technology companies have a significant outpost in New York City, most major advertising, public relations, and branding agencies have their headquarters in the surrounding region, and the city remains fertile ground for startups of all sizes—all of this means that there are opportunities for UX/UI designers to rise through the ranks, choose from organizations ranging from seed-round startups to publicly traded companies, and find new ways to challenge themselves.

 What companies are hiring UX/UI designers in New York?